timharek/timharek.no/content/blog/2022-09-05-why-you-shoud-stop-taking-photos-of-documents/index.md

 {{ picture(url="content/blog/2022-09-05-why-you-shoud-stop-taking-photos-of-documents/files-scan.jpeg", alt="Screenshots from iOS scanning a document" caption="How you can scan documents on iOS with the Files-app.") }}

-(I don't have an Android phone available to test, but it seems it's possible to scan documents straight from [the camera app](android), please do that instead of taking a 5 MB photo.)
+(I don't have an Android phone available to test, but it seems it's possible to scan documents straight from [the camera app][android], please do that instead of taking a 5 MB photo.)

 From the example above, a photo of my notebook took about 6.7 MB vs the scan